 About the Clinic

 The Edith Davis Teaching Clinic is a clinic of Northwestern Health Sciences University.
 Our clinical services include acupuncture and Chinese medicine.
 All services are provided by student interns from the College of Acupuncture and Oriental Medicine who are supervised by Northwestern faculty clinicians.
-The clinic is open to the public.
+The clinic is open to the public and is located in the Bloomington Natural Care Center.

 Learn more about our clinical services.